stephengold/MonkeyWrench/README.md

 It contains 2 sub-projects:

-1. lib: the MonkeyWrench library
+1. lib: the MonkeyWrench runtime library
 2. apps: non-automated test software

 Complete source code (in [Java]) is provided under
-[a BSD 3-Clause license][license].
+[a 3-clause BSD license][license].

 As of October 2023, the library is an unreleased work in progress and not ready for production.